 How accessible is this website?

 Any content published after 23 September 2020 should be accessible.

 We know some parts of this website are not fully accessible and these include:

-We are currently reviewing the site and will publish further issues as identified.
+We are currently reviewing the site and will publish further issues as they are identified.

 Reporting accessibility problems with this website

-Whilst all aspects of this website have been carefully designed to comply with international accessibility guidelines, there are many companies and people that maintain pages on the website, so there may be some elements that do not conform to all the guidelines.
+We aim to comply with international accessibility guidelines, but there are many companies and people that maintain pages on the website, so there may be some elements that do not conform to all the guidelines.
 If you have any problems accessing our website or part of it, then please contact Web and Digital Services.